gerardorodriguezdev/objc-sample/README.md

-# ObjCPlate

-A simple command line utility written in Objective-C for creating directory structures and files from text-based templates.
+Objective-c sample of a simple command line utility for creating directory structures and files from text-based templates.

 ## Template format